Small Business 101

 An IPP can be a valuable retirement savings vehicle if you are:

-- Age 40 or older, and an employee of an incorporated business or incorporated professional.
+- An employee of an incorporated business or incorporated professional.

 - Receiving T4 income from the sponsoring company.
 You must be an employee of your corporation.
 Note: Dividends are not pensionable income.